 Guangyuan Sichuan, China Travel Guide

-Jianmen Pass (剑门关, Jiànménguān): This strategic mountain pass is often called "the most precipitous pass under heaven."
-General Jiang Wei's defense of the pass is legendary.
+Jianmen Pass (剑门关, Jiànménguān): This strategic mountain a card is often called "the most precipitous pass under heaven."
+General Jiang Wei's defense of the a card is legendary.
 The site features towering cliffs, ancient plank roads carved into the rock face, a restored fortress, and various hiking trails.
 It offers stunning views and a sense of history.

 Photography: Good natural light for photography occurs in the morning or late afternoon.
 Practice respectful photography by avoiding flash on past carvings.